 Another function of the center is to provide an evaluative, diagnostic and psychotherapeutic service for adults and adolescents with personal, social or emotional problems.
-The broad gamut of problems our staff works with includes marital discord, divorce adjustment, sexual problems, family relationships and drugrelated problems.
+The broad gamut of problems the staff works with includes marital discord, divorce adjustment, sexual problems, family relationships and drugrelated problems.

-The Community Counseling Center is located in Building A, Room 347.
-Further information may be obtained by calling the Community Counseling Center, at 397-3000, extension 273.
+The Community Counseling Center is located in Building I, Room 117.
+Further information may be obtained by calling the Community Counseling Center, at 397-3000.